airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 ###**Money.**

 **Creating awesome content costs money**.
 Writing an article can take anywhere from 5-40 hours, and our authors are developers who can charge up to $200/hr.
 We're not asking you to match their rate, but we ask that you provide a cash prize of $500 to cover some of their expenses.
+With a good chance of multiple submissions, and a comissioned tutorial costing anywhere from $2,000-$3,000, $500 is a relatively small investment.

 *Other sponsorship ideas such as free credits to your services for entrants and winners, or bigger cash prizes can be discussed.
 Please email [team@airpair.com](team@airpair.com).*